NguyenVTruong/NguyenVTruong/README.md

 # 👋 Hi, I’m @NguyenVTruong
 My name is Truong.
 I'm trying to become a backend developer.
 Currently, I have some knowledge of HTML/CSS, Java basic and Sql language.
 Next time, I will learn Java Servlet, Spring framework and JavaScript.
 In addition, I like electronics engineering and embedded programming.
 I want to design electronics circuit for my life.
 ## 🛠️Tools & Technologies Used
-- HTML, CSS
+- HTML, CSS, JS, React
 - Java
-- Oracle database
+- SQL
 - Git, Github
 ## 💻Project
 ## 🔗Connect